fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 Generative models can also be used to solve problems beyond the scope of traditional methods.
 Financial markets are fundamentally adversarial environments in which investors are trying to achieve something that is impossible in aggregate: above-average returns.
-Knowing that []{#id490 .indexterm}a company is doing well is not enough: if everyone knows the company is doing well, then the stock price will be high and returns will be low.
+Knowing that a company is doing well is not enough: if everyone knows the company is doing well, then the stock price will be high and returns will be low.
 The key is knowing that a company is doing well while everyone else believes it is doing poorly.
 Markets are a zero-sum